pauline-rugwevera/sustainability_quiz/README.md

 ![question screen](assets/images/Screenshot_96.png)

 ### End of quiz screen
 A thank you message to the user is displayed with their name.
 Their score is also displayed and the scoreboard is updated before the gameover logo is displayed.
-User is given choices to take, either replaying the quiz, showing the scoreboard or quit the quiz
+User is given choices to take, either replaying the quiz, showing the scoreboard or quit the quiz.

 ![end of quiz](assets/images/Screenshot_97.png)